 There are both subjective and objective tests that can be completed during an audiometric evaluation.
 Subjective tests require the individual to give feedback to determine the results.
 Objective tests do not require feedback.
 Subjective tests are influenced by a person’s perspective, while objective tests are not.
 This means that an individual may be able to cheat during subjective tests, but not during objective tests.

-Subjective tests in audiology include: pure tone air conduction audiometry, pure tone bone conduction audiometry, speech recognition tests, and word recognition tests.
-As described above, air and bone conduction testing require the patient to indicate when they hear the tones being played.
+Subjective tests in audiology include pure tone air conduction audiometry, pure tone bone conduction audiometry, speech recognition tests, and word recognition tests.
+As described above, air and bone conduction testing requires the patient to indicate when they hear the tones being played.
 Individuals who feign hearing loss may not indicate that they heard the tone until it is presented at a very loud level.
 Similarly, an individual feigning hearing loss may not repeat words at an appropriate level when participating in SRT and WRS tests.

-Objective tests include: tympanometry, acoustic reflexes, otoacoustic emissions, and auditory brainstem response tests.
+Objective tests include tympanometry, acoustic reflexes, otoacoustic emissions, and auditory brainstem response tests.

 As described above, tympanometry is an objective test that allows an audiologist to assess a person’s eardrum and middle ear space.
 Due to the objective nature of this test, tympanometry can be performed on patients of any age, including newborns.